 - Rs.
 76,800 crores will be allotted for the welfare of SC, ST, to FY20.

 - Rs.
-38,572 crores will be allocated for National education mission to FY20.
+38,572 crores will be allocated for the National education mission to FY20.

 - Rs.
-27,584 crores will be allocated to integrated child development scheme to FY20.
+27,584 crores will be allocated to the integrated child development scheme in FY20.

-By 2030, the Government wants to empower India with healthy governance, comprehensive wellness system, making the country and rivers pollution-free, transportation by electric cars, boosting space and energy programmes, along with growing food in an environment friendly manner.
+By 2030, the Government wants to empower India with healthy governance, a comprehensive wellness system, making the country and rivers pollution-free, transportation by electric cars, boosting space and energy programmes, along with growing food in an environment-friendly manner.
 The GOI also aims to make the country’s economy a $10 trillion economy in the next 8 years.